fbpx

 But how exactly do you move into leadership?
 You may be familiar with the LinkedIn research findings a few years ago that showed men apply for a job when they meet only 60% of the qualifications, while women apply only if they meet 100% of them.
 In short, women need more faith in themselves.

 I didn’t tell my manager at the time that I wanted to be a supervisor.
 Instead, I decided to demonstrate my leadership qualities.
-I showed I was a safe pair of hands, I demonstrated how I’m a natural leader and able to easily bring people together.
-It worked but looking back, I should have done both as I would have gotten there faster.
-Competence in your field is important, but you also need to advocate for yourself.
+I showed I was a safe pair of hands and demonstrated how I’m a natural leader, able to easily bring people together.
+It worked, but looking back, I should have done both as I would have gotten there faster.
+Competence in your field is important, but you also need to advocate for yourself, which ties into how women in tech can enter leadership roles.

 It’s important to take risks and stepping up to lead when you feel ready is one of them.
 I know that sounds like a cliché, but most clichés are true for a reason.
 In my last company for example, I had a mentor and also went on to mentor others.
 My mentor was the Vice President of Engineering.
 She was a shining example of a busy, confident woman and not something I had encountered before at that stage in my career.
 At the time my confidence was quite low.
 She encouraged me to take risks.
 Seeing her do the same really opened my eyes to what’s possible and her encouragement and example were invaluable to me.